Creating Gallery Categories

 When you are signed into your DPW account, you will see a three horizontal line button for the Artist Tools slide-out menu up at the top of your gallery.
 It is from this menu you can manage your gallery categories.

 Without categories, your gallery presents a solid wall of artwork to the viewer organized, by default, by the date published, or perhaps, in the order you may have arranged them.

 Instead, you can organize your artwork into categories, letting you present your work just as you want and making it easier for your visitors and buyers to find what they are looking for.

 Important: You don’t put artwork in a category, instead you create a category that includes artwork based upon the artwork’s genre, media, sold status, or keywords.
 In this way a given work of art can appear in more than one category.

 Once created, you can drag and drop your categories in the Categories window to set the order in which they will appear in your gallery.

-There are two types of categories:
+There are three types of categories:

 1. Predefined Categories